 For the past ten years St Mary’s Church Walsham le Willows has worked in close co-operation with its neighbouring churches and on the stroke of the Millennium became one of the eight that make up the Benefice of Badwell and Walsham.

 The followig details are no longer true!
-As of March 1st 2015 we will be part of a smaller Diocese ie. only six parishes not eight.
+As of March 1st 2015 we will be part of a smaller Diocese ie. only seven parishes not eight.
 The changes will be detailed here later in May - watch this space!

 The other seven are St Margaret’s Westhorpe, St Bartholomew’s Finningham, St Mary’s Badwell Ash, All Saints Great Ashfield, St Michael’s Hunston, St Mary’s Langham and St George’s Stowlangtoft.
+The changes are that both Great Ashfield and Hunston have been moved away and Wattisfield has been added.
+The total number is now therefore seven, not eight.

-All eight congregations regularly share services together.
+All seven congregations regularly share services together.
 These are usually early Sunday morning in St Catherine’s Chapel (within Walsham le Willows Church); on Wednesday mornings (touring different churches in the benefice); and about every three weeks on a Sunday morning at half-past ten (the dates and venues for these services can be found here: www.achurchnearyou.com).

 St Mary’s Walsham le Willows also holds its own village services mid-morning on a Sunday.
 These are either Mattins or the Eucharist.
 There is no traditional Sunday School, but a monthly Children’s Praise takes place when the children accompanied by their parents meet in church with other members of the regular congregation.